permaweb/helix/src/views/Docs/DocsDetail/MD/creating-best-practices.md

 #### 5. Upload and share with the permaweb community

 After uploading your atomic asset, it’s time to share it with the permaweb community.
 Tag [@OurBazAR](https://x.com/OurBazAR) in posts on X with your newly created atomic asset!

-You can also check out other permaweb social platforms to share your work, such as [Typr](https://www.typr.day/#/).